 - The amount of load on the system at the time of disruption. - The amount of load needed to be retained in the event of a supply disruption in order to prevent a collapse of the system, i.e., hydraulic failure. - 14 Discussing the "withstanding" consideration in the context of natural gas storage, 15 Guidehouse stated: - 16 The minimum size should also be correlated to the estimated amount of 17 time FEI would require emergency back-up supply in the event of a 18 significant upstream supply disruption, and the relative access to other 19 equivalent options to manage the system.
 It should also factor in the 20 anticipated time to restore supply. - 21 FEI estimates that the most probable duration of total gas delivery outage 22 in the LML is at least three days.
 FEI arrived at this estimate by 23 evaluating the October 2018 Enbridge outage duration and response, 24 weather, terrain variability factors, and time required for FEI operational 25 teams to manage a controlled curtailment.
 The amount of load on the 26 system and the time of year of the disruption are also key considerations 27 when determining the minimum size of the tank, as these will impact how 28 much gas is needed, and how much flexibility FEI has to refill the tank.
 29 FEI developed its recommendations for the storage size and regasification requirements through consideration of the estimated design 30 31 peak for 2019/2020.

-In addition, this solution would also serve approximately 100% of the customers under the 2019/2020 normal winter load scenario.
+600 MMcfd would serve This analysis indicates that approximately 800 MMcf/day of would be able to support 32 33 about set of the system load during a no-flow scenario to the LML at the 34 design peak of 2019/2020.
+In addition, this solution would also serve 35 approximately 100% of the customers under the 2019/2020 normal winter 36 load scenario.